utsab/lab-tree/web-development/week-1/commandline/README.md

 ##Release 0

 Go through the following course.
-Instead of using the flash cards approach which it recommends, I recommend keeping a sticky note attached to your computer monitor.
+The course recommends using flash cards to memorize the commands, which is ok.
+But I recommend keeping a sticky note attached to your computer monitor.
 Every day, write down one new commmand or option you are curious to try, and then make it a point to use it a few times that day.

 [Command Line Course](http://cli.learncodethehardway.org/book/)